yaserfaraj/yaserfaraj.github.io/_posts/2020-04-5-virseccon-web-challenges-ctf.md

 The secret=`fuckit`

-Now lets use jwt the online tool [here](https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiYWRtaW4ifQ.qfSqP1u-gAhG6r8Vfb31Fi5WkjYCxjRKhFEcLCde8O0).

-by changing the user to `admin` and put the secret as `fuckit` and then resend it the server to see we are logged in as `admin`.
+Now lets use jwt the online tool [here](https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiYWRtaW4ifQ.qfSqP1u-gAhG6r8Vfb31Fi5WkjYCxjRKhFEcLCde8O0) to create a new jwt string and sign it with `fuckit`. by changing the user to `admin` and put the secret as `fuckit` and then resend it the server to see we are logged in as `admin`.
 Then, you will see the flag.

 Flag `LLS{jawt_was_just_what_you_thought}`